Employee Non-Disclosure Agreement (NDA)

 Independent Contractor NDA – Otherwise known as a “1099 contractor” referring to the tax status of the individual.
-Much like the employee NDA, allows a company to protect their proprietary information while hiring the services of an independent contractor.
+Much like the employee NDA, allows a company to protect its proprietary information while hiring the services of an independent contractor.

 Table of Contents

 - Employee NDA Template